BaobabLims/baobab.lims/docs/setup.rst

 With your installation complete, you can now set up your site.
-Baobab LIMS requires that your site is set up before you can start to manage clients and projects and certain compulsory information is required for each step.
+Baobab LIMS requires that your site is set up before you can start to manage clients and projects and certain compulsory information is required for each step and is indicated by a red square or asterix.
 As such, we recommend that you follow this setup section in a stepwise manner.

 .. image:: _static/setup_images/su9.PNG